Budgeting as a New Nurse

 Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 She cooked meals at home and kept her expenses low.
 Jennifer also created a monthly nursing budget to help organize her finances.
-“I saw that I should start saving a little extra during the second half of the month, when I usually had leftover money, in case I needed it for the next month’s bills,” she says.
+“I saw that I should start saving a little more during the second half of the month, when I usually had leftover money, in case I needed it for the next month’s bills,” she says.

 Why You Need a Nursing Budget

 It’s an interesting time to be a nurse.
-On one hand, staffing shortages and burnout worsened during the pandemic.
+On one hand, staffing shortages and burnout worsened during the pandemic, and the nursing shortage is expected to continue to grow until 2035.
 The rising cost of higher education, including how to pay for nursing school, has resulted in a growing number of students graduating with debt.
-According to the latest figures from the American Association of Colleges of Nursing (AACN), roughly 70% of nurses take out loans to pay for school, and the median student loan debt is between $40,000 and $55,000.

 If you’re a new nurse who is figuring out your finances, a nursing budget is a good place to start.
-But there are other steps to take as well.
-Here’s how to make the most of the money you earn to achieve your financial goals.

 Watch Your Spending